The Biohacking Blueprint: How TereZa & Anthony Lolli Transformed Their Bodies & Lives

 He's like, we have to do a documentary called Raising Legend.
 Yes.

-You know, what a hard task but we recognize how deep we actually went and we were able to put the pieces of the puzzle together he had a genetic mutation ftm chip ftm
+You know, what a hard task.
+But we recognize how deep we actually went and we were able to put the pieces of the puzzle together.

-t r gene mutation and we had mold in the hvac system i mean you need deep research to even put these two together absolutely what's a regular person going to do to find this right i had the research
+THFR gene mutation, and we had mold in the HVAC system.
+I mean you need deep research to even put these two together.

 And within six months, lights went on.
 He was different, speaking like fluent, like auditioning for speaking parts at like two years old.